MWillis10231/e-commerce-app/README.md

 ## Planned Improvements:

+* Secure routes using Express
+* More data validation
 * A logo (design in progress)
 * A nicer looking rating system with stars
 * More unique / personalised products (even if we use fewer)